 2550 Belmont Avenue,

 The Northside Drive-In opened April 29, 1948, showing “It Happened on Fifth Ave” featuring Victor Moore, Gale Storm, Don DeFore, Ann Harding and Charles Ruggles.
 It had a 500 car capacity.
-The Northside Drive-In was owned by Peter Wellman from Girard, Ohio, who also owned the Southside and Westside Drive-In’s.
-Peter Wellman was a well known golfer, business man and theatre owner in the Youngstown, Ohio area.
-In 1950, Associated Drive-In Theatres signed a long term lease with Wellman to operate the Southside, Northside and Westside Drive-In theatres.
+The Northside Drive-In was owned by Peter M. Wellman from Girard, Ohio, who also owned the Southside Drive-In and Westside Drive-In.
+Peter M. Wellman was a well known golfer, business man and theatre owner in the Youngstown, Ohio area.
+In 1950, Associated Drive-In Theatres signed a long term lease with Wellman to operate the Southside Drive-In, Northside Drive-In and Westside Drive-In.
 Mr. Wellman continued to operate his own neighborhood indoor theatres.

 In March of 1964, Youngstown Enterprises Inc. was formed by Blair Mooney (Co-Operative Theatres of Ohio) along with Carl Kesler from Youngstown, Ohio.
 They took over the leases for Southside, Northside and Westside Drive-In’s from Associated Theatres.
 Along with the Ski-Hi Drive-In, Youngstown Enterprises was operating all four Youngstown area drive-in’s until they closed.
 In 1969, Wellman Theatres ceased doing business.
 After Peter’s death, his sons decided to get out of the theatre operating business and leased all there indoor theatres to Mooney.